 Aquatic Nuisance Species - Aquatic nuisance species (ANS) pose a serious threat to the water infrastructure, recreation and natural resources in Colorado, with potentially serious economic consequences.
 Prior to the creation of the ANS program, zebra or quagga mussels were identified in eight reservoirs in Colorado in 2008 as a result of a multi-year statewide sampling effort conducted by the former Division of Wildlife in partnership with the former State Parks division and the U.S. Bureau of Reclamation.
-As a result of these discoveries, the Colorado General Assembly passed the

-Aquatic Nuisance Species Act in May 2008, which allocated severance tax funding to ANS programs.
+As a result of these discoveries, the Colorado General Assembly passed the Aquatic Nuisance Species Act in May 2008, which allocated severance tax funding to ANS programs.
 CPW has further leveraged the appropriation with external partners to gain additional funding for the ANS program.

 Due to the threat that invasive mussels and other ANS pose to water infrastructure for municipal, agricultural and industrial supply, many water owners closed key lakes and reservoirs to boating and fishing in 2008.
-In order to protect Coloradoan's ability to boat and fish, DOW and Parks (now fully merged as CPW) implemented a comprehensive and standardized boat inspection and decontamination program in partnership with local and federal governments, as well as with private industry.
-Not only does the ANS program keep waters open to boating and fishing by reducing the risk of introducing ANS, it also preserves high quality sport fisheries and water based recreational opportunities.
+In order to protect Coloradoan's ability to boat and fish, DOW and Parks (now fully merged as CPW) implemented a comprehensive and standardized, mandatory boat inspection and decontamination program in partnership with local and federal governments, as well as with private industry.
+Not only does the ANS program keep waters open to boating and fishing by reducing the risk of introducing ANS, it also preserves high quality sport fisheries and water based recreational opportunities while protecting water infrastructure for municipal, industrial and agricultural use.

-In addition to inspections and decontaminations, the program provides for a large public education and information campaign through the use of signs, brochures, youth education, professional trainings and various other media including the web.
+In addition to inspections and decontaminations, the program provides for a large public education and information campaign through the use of signs, brochures, youth education, professional trainings, public expos and events and various other media including the web.
 The program's successful impact and track record has led several other western and eastern states to adopt Colorado's model.
-The integrated inspection, decontamination and education programs have proven so effective in stopping the inoculation of Colorado's waters with invasive species that CPW de-listed seven of eight reservoirs in 2014.
+The integrated inspection, decontamination, education and sampling/monitoring programs have proven so effective in stopping the inoculation of Colorado's waters with invasive species that CPW de-listed seven of eight reservoirs in 2014.
 Since there are no viable control methods for zebra or quagga mussels, or most other ANS, the prevention program is the most effective and efficient method to protect recreational opportunities, natural resources, the economy and the water infrastructure of the state from the irreversible harm of an ANS infestation.